christinazou/christinazou.github.io/_posts/2017-10-08-Design-pattern-note-1.markdown

 ## Facade Pattern

-Facade Pattern provide a easy way for client code to interact with a complex system.
+Facade Pattern provides a easy way for client code to interact with a complex system.

-must have element:
+key elements:
 * Design the interface.
 * Implement the interface with one or more classes.
 * Create the facade class and wrap the classes that implement the interface.
-* a facade class can be used to wrap all the interfaces and classes for a subsystem.
+* A facade class can be used to wrap all the interfaces and classes for a subsystem.
-* the intances, which of the classes that implement the interface, in facade class should be pravite.
+* The intances, which of the classes that implement the interface, in facade class should be pravite.

+## Adapter Pattern

+Generally the adapter pattern transforms one interface into another.
+The adapter pattern is usually used when you don't have control over the original class.

+One way to implement Adapter Pattern is to use wrapper classes that implement a unified interface to wrap the original classes.

+key elements:
+* original class.
+* design the interface.
+* Implement wrapper class using the interface
+* In wrapper class, a class variable refering to a instance of the original class
+* In wrapper class, the implementation of methods delegate to methods of the original class

 ## Composite Pattern